MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/groups-and-distribution-lists/o365-group-tasks.md

 ### Control Microsoft 365 group creation

 By default, all users of the tenant are allowed to create Microsoft 365 groups.
-However, this can result in unaccounted, orphaned, and inactive groups.
+However, it can result in unaccounted, orphaned, and inactive groups.
 To avoid this problem, you can [control how users create Microsoft 365 Groups](/microsoft-365/admin/create-groups/manage-creation-of-groups?view=o365-worldwide&preserve-view=true).

 You can also use the following tools to control Microsoft 365 group creation:

 - Microsoft 365 Groups expiration policy

   This feature makes life easier for users, including admins, group owners, and members by automating the expiration and renewal process.
-It does this by tracking groups for user activity across different apps, such as Teams, SharePoint, and Outlook, that are associated with the group.
+It does so by tracking groups for user activity across different apps, such as Teams, SharePoint, and Outlook, that are associated with the group.

   To learn more, see: